BA Film and Television

 The Reading area has the UK's fastest-developing film economy, with the construction of a major film studio just a few miles from our campus on the University’s Thames Valley Science Park.
 Staff in our department collaborate closely with the management of Shinfield Studios to develop opportunities for University of Reading students.
 In 2023, this partnership, together with local provider Resource Productions, has been awarded major funding from the British Film Institute to create one of the UK's seven centres of screen-skills training.

 In the National Student Survey 2023, 90% of our students said that teaching staff were good or very good at explaining things (89.92% of respondents studying in the School of Arts and Communication Design).

 Our Department proudly subscribes to the industry-leading BAFTA Albert scheme, which supports film-and-television makers in their efforts to work sustainably and limit their environmental impact.
 By studying with us you'll join one of the UK’s leading Universities in Environment and Sustainability’ Ranked 1st in the world in the People and Planet University Awards 2023/24.

-The first year of the course will offer you an equal balance of foundational knowledge and supported practice, delivered by the lecturers, researchers and technicians who lead our core modules.
+The first year of our BA Film and Television course will offer you an equal balance of foundational knowledge and supported practice, delivered by the lecturers, researchers and technicians who lead our core modules.